-- 1 Load Microsoft Access or close the current file and click the FILE tab.
-Select the OPEN OTHER FILES icon in the START window or the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 9 folder of the ACCESS 2013 SUPPORT FILES and open the CHAPTER 9 file as an OPEN READ-ONLY file - 3 Click on the SAVE AS icon in the WARNING BAR under the RIBBON. - 4 Access your STORAGE folder, save the file as CHAPTER 9 COPY and click on the ENABLE CONTENT button.
+- 1 Load Microsoft Access and click on the OPEN OTHER FILES icon in the START window or close the current file and click on the OPEN icon in the FILE tab. - 2 BROWSE to the CHAPTER 9 folder of the ACCESS 2019 SUPPORT FILES and open the CHAPTER 9 file as an OPEN READ-ONLY file. - 3 Click on the SAVE AS icon in the WARNING BAR under the RIBBON. - 4 Access your STORAGE folder, save the file as CHAPTER 9 COPY and click on the ENABLE CONTENT button.